 4. When traveling to the same event, the university recommends that no more than two officers of the university or two staff from any single department fly on the same plane.

 1. AIRPORT TRANSFERS: When available, airport limousines or complimentary hotel shuttle service should be taken to and from your hotel (or meeting site.)
-In addition, private vehicles, busses or shuttles should be used from home to the airport and back.
+In addition, private vehicles, buses or shuttles should be used from home to the airport and back.
 (Limousines and taxis are generally significantly more expensive and should be used only if there is absolutely no other less expensive option.)

 2. CAR RENTAL (when out of the PLU area): In order to receive a discount for the University, please inform the rental agency in advance that you work for a university to see if they offer discounts to educational institutions.
 (Contact Campus Safety for local area vehicle rentals.)